-The Goldsboro Urban Area's 2045 Metropolitan Transportation Plan (MTP) defines the vision for creating a regional transportation system that accommodates the current mobility needs of its citizens while looking to the next 25 years to anticipate where needs may arise.
+The Goldsboro Urban Area 2045 Metropolitan Transportation Plan (MTP) defines the vision for creating a regional transportation system that accommodates the current mobility needs of its residents while looking at the next 25 years to anticipate where needs may arise.
 Residents and visitors alike rely on transportation to access education, health care, and jobs, while cities and industries rely on a functional network to keep the region moving.
-Ultimately the 2045 MTP offers strategies to guide multimodal improvements to the region's transportation network.
+Ultimately the Goldsboro 2045 MTP offers strategies to guide multimodal improvements throughout the region's transportation network.